uprtcl/js-uprtcl/docs/guides/cortex/building-blocks/lenses.md

 # Lenses

-Lenses **are just [custom elements](https://developers.google.com/web/fundamentals/web-components/customelements) that know how to render an entity** recognized with Cortex.
+Lenses **are just [custom elements](https://developers.google.com/web/fundamentals/web-components/customelements) that know how to render a pattern** recognized with Cortex.

 To add a lens to our pattern recognition engine, implement the `HasLens` property in a pattern: